msztolcman/smtpc/README.md

 Features
 --------

-* Easily build email message as `text/plain`, `text/html` or full MIME message (`multipart/alternative`)
-* Messages can be a templates with values replaced when sending
-* Handles SMTP authentication, SSL and TLS
-* Profiles allows you to use predefined SMTP servers
+* Predefined profiles for using with many SMTP servers
-* Predefine messages set and use them for sending
+* Predefined messages for sending messages just by the name
-* Allow for using different from/to email addresses for SMTP session and email headers
+* Automatically build message from given parameters, do not glue headers manually
+* Templating system using Jinja2 module for customizing messages
+* Of course, handling authorization, SSL and TLS connections
+* You can easily spoof your own messages, by specifying other sender/recipient in message headers, and other one for SMTP session
-* Allow specifying own email headers
+* Easily add own email headers
-* Allow using particular IP address in case when your host has more then one
+* If you have multiple IP addresses available, choose which one you want to use
 * It's all Python!

 Installation
 ------------

-`SMTPc` should work on any POSIX platform where [Python](http://python.org) is available, it means Linux, MacOS/OSX etc.
+`SMTPc` should work on any POSIX platform where [Python](http://python.org) is available, it means Linux, macOS/OSX etc.

 Simplest way is to use Python's built-in package system:

+    python3 -m pip install smtpc[extended]

+It will install SMTPc and related packages for best user experience.
+If you want to install simplest version without additions, then start with:

     python3 -m pip install smtpc

-If you want to install Jinja2 modules together for using extended templating features, install it like:

-    python3 -m pip install smtpc[extended]

 You can also use [pipx](https://pipxproject.github.io/pipx/) if you don't want to mess with system packages and install `SMTPc` in virtual environment: